 \section{Abstract}

 In visual speech processing, context modeling capability is one of the most important requirements due to the ambiguous nature of lip movements.
 For example, homophenes, words that share identical lip movements but produce different sounds, can be distinguished by considering the context.
 In this paper, we propose a novel framework, namely Visual Speech Processing incorporated with LLMs (VSP-LLM), to maximize the context modeling ability by bringing the overwhelming power of LLMs.
 Specifically, VSP-LLM is designed to perform multi-tasks of visual speech recognition and translation, where the given instructions control the type of task.
-The input video is mapped to the input latent space of a LLM by employing a self-supervised visual speech model.
+The input video is mapped to the input latent space of an LLM by employing a self-supervised visual speech model.
 Focused on the fact that there is redundant information in input frames, we propose a novel deduplication method that reduces the embedded visual features by employing visual speech units.
-Through the proposed deduplication and Low Rank Adaptors (LoRA), VSP-LLM can be trained in a computationally efficient manner.
-In the translation dataset, the MuAViC benchmark, we demonstrate that VSP-LLM can more effectively recognize and translate lip movements with just 15 hours of labeled data, compared to the recent translation model \cite{anwar2023muavic} trained with 433 hours of labeld data.
-The code and demo are available at: \href{https://github.com/Sally-SH/VSP-LLM}{https://github.com/Sally-SH/VSP-LLM}
+Through the proposed deduplication and Low Rank Adaptation (LoRA), VSP-LLM can be trained in a computationally efficient manner.
+In the translation dataset, the MuAViC benchmark, we demonstrate that VSP-LLM trained on just 30 hours of labeled data can more effectively translate lip movements compared to the recent model trained with 433 hours of data.